LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 **Objectives**:
-Write from scratch a simple (silly) class, with constructor and methods, including a ToString Method, and a separte testing class.
+Write from scratch a simple (silly) class, with constructor and methods, including a ToString Method, and a separate testing class.

 #.
 Create a simple class Animal: